ADugal1/Cyber_Final/README.md

 Assess two more vulnerable VMs and verify that the rules work as expected.

-Use Wireshark to analyze live malicious traffic.
+Use Wireshark to analyze malicious traffic.